 His interest in artificial intelligence began at DCU, where he studied neural networks and pattern recognition as part of his BSc in Computer Applications.
 As a Marie Curie Research Fellow in Germany, he worked on EU Framework projects developing intelligent systems for integrating emerging mobile technologies with enterprise software.
 At Cibenix (2003 to 2011), he spent eight years designing on-device software for Vodafone, Nokia, Hutchison 3G, Sony Ericsson and other global operators, work that increasingly involved content personalisation, user behaviour analysis and adaptive delivery logic.

 In 2012, Brian founded Purpledecks, a software consultancy that incorporated machine learning, computer vision, data classification, predictive features and recommendation engines into client projects years before the current generative AI wave.
-From Purpledecks came Hype4 (UX research including AI-powered biometric identification for government programmes), Mapall (fibre optic network intelligence with spatial analytics and route optimisation) and Reactable AI (one of Ireland's earliest production deployments of autonomous AI agents).
+From Purpledecks came Hype4 (UX research including AI-powered biometric identification for government programmes) and Reactable AI, an autonomous AI marketing platform built internally by the Deep Purple team, funded by Enterprise Ireland's Pre-Seed Start Fund, with 600+ users and paying customers across five continents.

-A former Marie Curie Research Fellow with five companies founded and three still operating, Brian leads Deep Purple's work with established businesses across Ireland, the UK and internationally, helping them identify where AI delivers genuine commercial value and guiding them from first assessment through to working system.
+A former Marie Curie Research Fellow, Brian leads Deep Purple's work with established businesses across Ireland, the UK, the EU, and the US, helping them identify where AI delivers genuine commercial value and guiding them from first assessment through to working system.

-Deep Purple AI Consulting (deeppurple.ai) is an AI consultancy and custom software development company based in Longford, serving businesses across Ireland, Northern Ireland, the UK, and worldwide.
+Deep Purple AI Consulting (deeppurple.ai) is an AI consultancy and custom software development company based in Longford, serving businesses across Ireland, the UK, the EU, and the US.
 We build custom computer vision and machine vision systems, machine learning models, and AI-powered business applications for established businesses.
 Senior-only delivery.
 No hype.

 We use cookies to ensure our website works properly and to help us improve it.
 You can accept all cookies or customise your preferences.
 See our Cookie Policy for details.